2021–22 Minnesota Wild season

-The 2021–22 Minnesota Wild season was the 22nd season for the National Hockey League franchise that was established on June 25, 1997.
+The 2021–22 Minnesota Wild season was the 22nd season for the National Hockey League (NHL) franchise that was established on June 25, 1997.
 The Wild clinched a playoff spot after a 5–4 overtime win against the San Jose Sharks, which would be their ninth postseason appearance in the last 10 seasons.
 Despite setting franchise records in wins (53), and points (113), the Wild were upset in the first round by the St. Louis Blues, losing in six games.